-- Zero continuous venting of hydrocarbons for all existing facilities. - economically feasible. - Downstream and Gas + New Energy (G+NE) operating assets to meet and sustain top quartile energy performance.
+- Zero continuous venting of hydrocarbons for all existing facilities.

+- economically feasible.

+- energy performance.

 Renewable Energy

 • Renewable energy technologies are to be considered in all facilities and projects where operationally and economically feasible.

 Our business development has increased focus on renewable energy, gas, LNG and hydrogen as these forms of energy will drive the energy transition towards a lower carbon economy and ensure the security of energy supply.